fRETfEST® Regional Song Contest

 LISTEN TO MOLLY HERE > www.mollymillington.com.au/fretfestwinner

-Look won this unique, purple Tanglewood acoustic guitar (pic) and he performed live on thre FANZONE stage at Tamworth as part of the prize.
+Luke won a unique, purple Tanglewood acoustic guitar (pic) and he performed live on the FANZONE stage at Tamworth as part of the prize.

-Runner up was 15yo Georgie Taylor from Thornlands, Brisbane, Queensland.
+Runner Up : 15yo Georgie Taylor from Thornlands, Brisbane, Queensland

-15yo Georgie Taylor performing on the FANZONE stage as part of her prize
+Photo of 15yo Georgie Taylor performing on the FANZONE stage as part of her fRETfEST Regional Song Contest 2015-2016 prize

 17yo Harry Marshall from Emerald in Central Queensland won the 1st annual Queensland Regional Song Contest.